Russia to consider nuclear response in event of ‘massive’ air attack: Putin

 “We reserve the right to use nuclear weapons in the event of aggression against Russia or Belarus,” Putin stated during a Russian Security Council meeting focused on nuclear deterrence.
 He emphasized that this stance has been mutually agreed upon with Minsk.

-Highlighting the alliance, Putin referred to Belarus as a member of the Union State, established under a 1999 treaty aimed at fostering closer ties—an effort that has accelerated in recent years.
+Highlighting the alliance, Putin referred to Belarus as a member of the Union State, established under a 1999 treaty aimed at fostering closer ties – an effort that has accelerated in recent years.

-In the updated doctrine, he explained, “aggression” against Russia by any non-nuclear state, especially with the support of a nuclear power, will be considered a joint attack on Moscow.
+In the updated doctrine, he explained, that “aggression” against Russia by any non-nuclear state, especially with the support of a nuclear power, will be considered a joint attack on Moscow.

 ‘Conditions are clear,’ says Putin